Skip to content

 Vitamin C

-Vitamin C is effective in breaking down the neurotransmitter histamine, which is often associated with allergic reactions and nausea.
+Vitamin C is effective at breaking down the neurotransmitter histamine, often associated with allergic reactions and nausea.
 Professor Dr Reinhart Jarisch has confirmed its effectiveness in several studies.
 Start taking vitamin C a week before your sea trip, at a dose of one to two grams a day.
 Citrus fruits such as oranges and lemons, as well as peppers and roseilles, are good natural sources of vitamin C. You can also take it in capsule form for ease of use while cruising.

 Gingembre